cyberarm/the_hub/README.md

 0. Have a Linux/Unix system
 1. Install `crystal`
 2. Install `libsass` and `dnsutils`
+3. Run `shards install`

-* dnsuntils is required for the `dig` command to be available to HubDNS::SRV.
+* dnsuntils is required for the `dig` command to be available to HubDNS::SRV for Minecraft monitor.

 ## Usage